-Whether you're an analyst by profession or analysing a consultation for the first time, this guide aims to give you an overview of how to run a successful analysis process, alongside tips and tricks for getting the right mix.
+Whether you're an analyst by profession or analysing an activity for the first time, this guide aims to give you an overview of how to run a successful process, alongside tips and tricks for getting the right mix.
 We've developed these articles to provide guidance for our customers and to share key lessons we've learnt.
 If you are an analysis expert and feel this guide is missing anything please feel free to get in touch - we love continuous improvement.

 What is Analysis?

 Analysis involves taking data collected and turning it into meaningful and actionable information.
 This information can be used in order to make effective adjustments and improvements.
 Analysis is one of the most important parts of the consultation process.
-Respondents have taken valuable time to respond to a consultation and are owed an effective response back.
+Respondents have taken valuable time to respond to an activity and are owed an effective response back.